 There is no single “best” plugin — it depends on what your team actually needs.
 Here is a practical guide:

-• You need Google Calendar 2-way sync or Outlook/ICS integration — this is its strongest area
+• You specifically need Google Calendar 2-way sync or Outlook/ICS integration to keep Jira dates visible in external calendars

 Choose Event Calendar for Jira (Aldeva) if: